 Below is only a small sample of our law firm's many successful motor vehicle accident (MVA) cases.

 $5.6 million verdict

 A 20-year-old student approached a north Seattle intersection on his motorcycle when a Yellow Cab suddenly entered the intersection from a side street.
 The motorcyclist swerved but couldn't avoid being hit.
-Keith and the legal team filed suit against the taxi company and its driver, as well as against the City of Seattle for failing to trim shrubs blocking a driver's view of the intersection.
+Keith Kessler and the legal team filed a lawsuit against the taxi company and its driver, as well as against the City of Seattle for failing to trim shrubs blocking a driver's view of the intersection.
 The verdict amount was to cover lifetime care needs for the student, who was in a coma for two months and has since passed away.